Tint-sabei/POO-Tema-3/README.md

 ```

 * Applied when feeding cats: different behavior for `FatCat` and others.
-* *Chosen because*: It separates feeding logic from cat classes and makes it easy to extend behavior for new cat types in the future.
+* **Why I used it**: Rather than hardcoding feeding behavior with conditions, I designed separate strategy classes that encapsulate each cat’s feeding logic.
+It makes the system easy to extend with new feeding rules.
+*
 ### Factory Method Pattern – Food Creation

 ```cpp